fghjorth/parlbias/README.md

 # parlbias

-This repo contains reproduction materials for "Intergroup Bias in Parliamentary Rule Enforcement".
+This repo contains reproduction materials for "Intergroup Bias in Parliamentary Rule Enforcement", forthcoming in *Political Research Quarterly*.
 The materials are organized in the following folders:

 `analysis` - R scripts for analyzing the data